 Students

 Building Futures for Youth is a competitive summer co-op program for returning high school students.
 Successful applicants are trained with industry-specific safety courses and matched with a local company for paid summer employment.
 At the same time, students have the support of a supervising teacher and are earning credits toward their education.
-Students are also learning about the apprenticeship model and earning credit towards a future apprenticeship, should they choose to pursue a career in the trades.
+Students are learning about the apprenticeship model and earning credit towards a future apprenticeship, should they choose to pursue a career in the trades.

 Building Futures for Youth – Learn More